 Techniques for Trophy Trout

 Regardless of whether a trout is stocked or wild, is in a lake or river, fish which have little experience of anglers (for example where angling pressure is low) can be easy.
-Conversely, pressured fish are street wise and far more challenging to catch and this needs to be remembered.
+Conversely, pressured fish are street wise and far more challenging to catch.
+This needs to be remembered.

 Before deciding on techniques, we need to think of our approach to waters.
-Firstly is the water one where we can sight fish?
-If the answer is yes, then patiently stalking trophy trout in prime lies will provide the most consistently successful approach of catching big trout.
-Where stalking fish is not possible, a careful search strategy needs to be formulated, so you work a fly through a lie to maximum effect.
+Firstly is the water clear?
+If the answer is yes, then patiently stalking trophy trout in prime lies, is a consistently successful, exciting approach.
+Where stalking fish is not possible, a careful search strategy needs to be formulated, so you work a fly through identified areas to maximum effect.

 Having decided our approach, the areas of technique, time of year and day, conditions, trout and prey activity all need to be thought through carefully.
 Their are no rules here and brown trout react differently to rainbow trout, each species behaves in differing ways from water to water.
 You simply have to put the time in here, experimenting, observing and learning.
 Having said that we can propose a rough guide.